 Go U: The Improv Academy

-For our summer camps for kids & teens, please go here.
+For our Summer Camps for kids & teens, please go here.

 Hello there!
 Welcome to Go U, Go Comedy’s home for improv classes and one-off workshops.
 We offer an eight-term program comprised of four Intro classes, and four Advanced classes, designed to take you from improv newb to seasoned performer.
 Please keep scrolling to choose your class and sign up!